 Who are Remember Monday?
 Meet UK Eurovision 2025 entry

-It's been a long time since the United Kingdom last won the Eurovision Song Contest, and with a close call in 2022 – could now be the year the nation goes all the way?
+It has been 28 years since the United Kingdom last won the song contest, and with a close call in 2022, could the odds be in our favour to go all the way?

-Comprised of three best friends, Remember Monday are hoping to impress the countries and audiences alike with their performance, which is being staged by creative director Ace Bowerman.
+Comprised of three best friends, Remember Monday are hoping to impress the countries and audiences alike with their performance.

-As fans wait to find out, read on for everything you need to know about Remember Monday, the UK's Eurovision entry for 2025.
+As fans wait to find out how they fare and if they can win the competition, read on for everything you need to know about Remember Monday, the UK's Eurovision entry for 2025.

 Who is UK Eurovision 2025 entry Remember Monday?